nordyjay/fin_research_agent/docs/architecture.md

 With filtered chunks in hand, the system now needs to synthesize a coherent answer.
 All retrieved chunks are passed to OpenAI's GPT-4-mini model along with prompting.
 The prompt template enforces critical constraints: use only information from the provided chunks, cite sources with broker and page details, distinguish between different sources' views, and acknowledge when information isn't available.

-The system uses "single-shot" synthesis, meaning all chunks are processed together in one API call.
-This approach was chosen over alternatives like iterative refinement (which can drift from the original question) or hierarchical summarization (which loses important details).

 Temperature is set to 0.1, making responses nearly deterministic.
-This ensures that asking the same question multiple times yields consistent answers - crucial for financial analysis where reproducibility matters.
+This ensures that asking the same question multiple times yields consistent answers, pertinant for financial analysis where reproducibility matters.

 The response includes both the synthesized answer and detailed source information.
 Each source reference contains the broker name, ticker, date, page number, and relevance score.
 Users can click any source to see the full text chunk, ensuring complete transparency.